 The project was monitored by Gwynedd Archaeological Planning Services (GAPS).
 GAT produced a project design outlining the proposed scheme and archaeological mitigation methodology in November 2015 (see Appendix I).
 The project design was subsequently approved by GAPS (email correspondence: 20th November 2015).
 The watching brief conformed to the guidelines specified in Standard and Guidance for an archaeological watching brief (Chartered Institute for Archaeologists, 2014).
 Gwynedd Archaeological Trust is a Chartered Institute for Archaeologists Registered Archaeological Organisation.
 The format of this report corresponds with the requirements of section 2.3 of MoRPHE (Historic England, 2015) and to MAP2 (English Heritage, 1991, Management of Archaeological Projects).

-The content of this report, along with the separate post-excavation project design must be approved by GAPS prior to final submission.
+The content of this report must be approved by GAPS prior to final submission.

 2.0 ARCHAEOLOGICAL BACKGROUND